blobby12314/Best-Auto-Ai-Jailbreak/README.md

-# Best-Auto-Ai-Jailbreak
+# 🚀 AUTO JAILBREAK

-🚀 Fully automated jailbreak tool for AI agents and models.
-Works with Antigravity, Windsurf, and more.
-No setup required.
+Works with almost every AI model.

+Just open your agent (Antigravity, Windsurf, and more), launch Auto Jailbreak… and everything runs automatically.

+---

+## ⚡ Features

+- 🧠 Fully automated process
+- 🔥 Smart presets included
+- 🎯 Compatible with most AI agents & models
+- 🚀 No setup required

+---

+## 📦 How to use

+1. Open your AI agent
+2. Launch Auto Jailbreak
+3. Let it do the work

+Simple.
+Fast.
+Powerful.

+---

+## ⬇ Download